 Make sure the machine can access these URLs based on your environment:

 IP address-based firewall rules should allow communication to all of the Azure URLs that are listed above over HTTPS (443) port.
-To simplify and limit the IP Ranges, it is recommended that URL filtering be done.
+To simplify and limit the IP Ranges, it's recommended that URL filtering is done.

 - Commercial IPs - Allow the Azure Datacenter IP Ranges, and the HTTPS (443) port.
-Allow IP address ranges for the Azure region of your subscription to support the AAD, Backup, Replication, and Storage URLs.
+Allow IP address ranges for the Azure region of your subscription to support the Microsoft Entra ID, Backup, Replication, and Storage URLs.

-- Government IPs - Allow the Azure Government Datacenter IP Ranges, and the HTTPS (443) port for all USGov Regions (Virginia, Texas, Arizona, and Iowa) to support AAD, Backup, Replication, and Storage URLs.
+- Government IPs - Allow the Azure Government Datacenter IP Ranges, and the HTTPS (443) port for all USGov Regions (Virginia, Texas, Arizona, and Iowa) to support Microsoft Entra ID, Backup, Replication, and Storage URLs.